Code-Institute-Submissions/pp1-9/README.md

 - The text in the intro section was edited from [this website](https://www.historyonthenet.com/mayans-overview-civilization).
 - The text in the timeline and language sections was edited from [Wikipedia - Maya civilization](https://en.wikipedia.org/wiki/Maya_civilization), [Wikipedia - Mayan languages](https://en.wikipedia.org/wiki/Mayan_languages) and [Wikipedia - Yucatec Maya language](https://en.wikipedia.org/wiki/Yucatec_Maya_language).
 - The Wikipedia logo in the sources section was taken from [Font Awesome](https://fontawesome.com/).
+- Various websites helped me figure out how to implement particular features, these are mentioned in comments at the relevant locations.

 ### Media